-In addition, thanks to founder and Development Manager, Bev Corwin, and Operations Manager, Noreen Whysel, we have extended introductory handshakes to additional organizations and associations, including AIGA and IASA.
+In addition, thanks to founder and Development Manager, Bev Corwin, and Operations Manager, Noreen Whysel, we have continued our discussion with event providers, technology providers, standards organizations and professional associations, including the New York Technology Council, XSEDE supercomputer partners, UXPA, NIST, and various working groups of the W3C.
 We will continue to meet and introduce ourselves to members of these organizations and gauge interest in our initiatives and member offerings.

 Event Partners include groups who arrange conferences and events focused on IA or closely related to IA interests, which offer our members a significant reduction on the admission price and/or other benefits.
 These partnership agreements are made on an ad hoc basis and include free events as well.
 The Institute provides two kinds of support to these partners:

 - Online promotional assistance

 Event Partners in 2012 included 22 organizations representing 44 events throughout the year: